Marketing-Speak Is the Protocol

 The last thirty years of ad tech kept inventing shared vocabularies: keywords, IAB categories, contextual segments, audience taxonomies, interest graphs.
 Each one required both sides to learn a new language.

 Marketing-speak isn’t the sharpest possible representation.
 A system trained on conversion data would be sharper.
-But it captures most of the signal keywords threw away, and nobody has to learn it.
+But it captures most of the signal keywords threw away, especially the qualifier.
+Nobody has to learn it.
 The best protocol isn’t the most precise one.
 It’s the one that’s already spoken on both sides of the market.

 Written with Claude Opus 4.6 via Claude Code.
 I directed the argument; Claude drafted prose.